 We started the night out with a Berlin Style Weisse from local Joseph Wolf Brewing, Co. and champagne truffles from Candyland in Stillwater, MN.
 While we were familiar with some of the local breweries in the area, we weren’t as sure where to find a great craft beer in the local liquor stores.
-Doing a little research we found Stillwater Liquor.
+Doing a little research we found Stillwater Liquor a liquor store that recently renowned its liquor licensing.
 I was intrigued by what I saw on their website – locally owned, operated, and giving to charity?
 All great things I could support.
 Although the craft beer selection was a little small, the customer service was great and they seemed eager to grow in the craft beer area.
 We selected the sour wheat ale by the Stillwater brewery and headed over to Candyland in downtown Stillwater.
 With their homemade truffles, fresh popcorn, and old fashioned candies, this shop (with 3 Twin Cities locations) is a favorite of many locals and for good reason.

 If you’re looking for a pairing to match closely to traditional bubbly, this is the pairing for you.
 The sour wheat ale brings to mind the effervescence of champagne as it tickles the back of your throat.
 The brewery is currently being operated by the great granddaughters of original proprietor Joseph Wolf in collaboration with Dubrue of Duluth, MN.
 The label states that they are working on a series of artisanal beers and I for one can’t wait to see what else they have to bring to the table.
 The beer brought out the sweetness of the champagne in the chocolate, with the chocolate in turn mellowing the sourness of the beer.
 The flavors complimented each other and left a sweet bubbly feel on your palate.
 This pairing ended up being the favorite of our friend Elise and was a bargain at under $15.
 (Alternate Pairing: add raspberry syrup to this beer and pair it with a raspberry truffle.)